| Favourite Photographic Locations

 of the shipping in the closest shipping channel from the beach at

-breakwaters near to the Pilot Station.
+breakwaters near to the Pilot Station and railway station.
 As Vlissingen is on the Northern

 bank of the River Schelde, the sun can interfere with photography,